Certified Consumer Protection Examiner

 Candidates for the Certified Consumer Protection Examiner (CCPE) designation must provide evidence of the following:

-• Completion of 2 years’ experience of on-the-job service and training as an assisting examiner and examiner in charge to determine compliance with applicable state and federal consumer protection laws and regulations in any one of the businesses that provide financial services to consumers, such as consumer finance companies, or debt collection companies, as follows:
+• Completion of 2 years’ experience of on-the-job service and training as an assisting examiner and/or examiner in charge to determine compliance with applicable state and federal consumer protection laws and regulations in any business or financial institution that provides financial services to consumers, such as consumer finance companies, debt collection companies, or other regulated entities, as applicable, as follows:

 • Participation in 10 exams utilizing established examination procedures for both limited and full-scope examinations with minimal supervision.
+(Limited-scope examinations focus on specific areas of risk or compliance; full-scope examinations cover all applicable consumer protection laws and regulations.)
 If necessary, this requirement may be adjusted in accordance with the size of your state and the number of exams being conducted.
 Supporting details must be provided in the application.

-• Satisfactory completion of core consumer protection classroom training, as follows, or an equivalent:
+• Satisfactory completion of the following course offerings or equivalent:

 • Effectively adheres to examination policies and procedures.